 From Hwy 395 in the Eastern Sierra town of Lone Pine, California, take the Whitney Portal Rd 13 miles toward the magnificent looking peaks and park as close as you can to the Whitney Portal.
 There are a couple parking lots including an overflow lot reasonably close to the Whitney Portal trailhead.

-Me and fellow recon hiker Kim did this hike on a whim one hot August afternoon as headed down from the Bluesapalooza festival in Mammoth.
+Me and fellow recon hiker Kim did this hike on a whim one hot August afternoon as we headed down from the Bluesapalooza festival in Mammoth.
 The temperature was in the mid-90s in Lone Pine as we drove up to the Whitney Portal.
 And it was already late afternoon.
 Probably not the best way to do this hike, but we stepped on the trail by 3:00 pm.

 Kim at the Whitney Portal trailhead